MarcVivas/N-body/README.md

 ## Available Versions/algorithms
-There is a total of `3`versions you can try:
+There is a total of `3` versions you can try:
+- `-v 1` Particle-particle sequential algorithm (n^2 complexity) using the CPU.
+- `-v 2` Particle-particle parallel algorithm (n^2 complexity) using the CPU.
+- `-v 3` Particle-particle parallel algorithm (n^2 complexity) using the GPU.

 ## Available initializations
 You can try the next initializations:
+- `-i 1` Particles form a cube and have random velocities and masses.
+- `-i 2` Particles form a galaxy.
 ## Benchmark
-There's a python benchmark that can be used to measure the performance of different versions.
+There's a benchmark (written in Python) available for measuring the performance of each version, which generates different plots for comparison.
+If you're interested, please read the readme file inside the `benchmark` directory.